erlete/aerotech-programming-course/docs/github/README.md

 A merge request is a **low-level** petition to merge a branch into another one.
 A merge request is composed of a **base** branch and a **source** one.
 The base branch is the one that will receive the changes, while the source branch is the one that will be merged into the base branch.

-The low-level nature of merge requests is due to the fact that their objective is to determine whether or not the changes present in each branch are compatible, that is, whether the files they have modified share the same state.
+The low-level nature of merge requests is due to the fact that their objective is to determine whether or not the changes present in each branch are compatible, that is, whether the **lines** of the files that have been modified share the same state.
 You might wonder why this would be a problem, so let's take a look at an example:

 1. There are two branches, `A` and `B`.
 2. There are two developers, `X` and `Y`.